fergus-g/fergus-g/README.md

 My name is Fergus.
 I am currently working on learning web development to help change careers!

+I am participating in the #100daysofcode challenge in tandem with the School of Code.
+I will be documenting what I worked on in this README

 <!--
 **fergus-g/fergus-g** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.